 known as a Migdol (and resembling an Asiatic fortress). name at least visited ruins of the site in 1829 and first identified hieroglyphs making up Ramesses’s names and titles on walls.
 It was originally called the House of millions of years of Usermaatra-setepenra. unites with Thebes–a city in the domain of Amon.
 Also, you gonna visit some other temples inside.

-known as Valley of the worker, Deir el-Medina is an ancient Egyptian village that was home to artisans who worked Valley of the Kings during the 18th to 20th dynasties of the New Kingdom period (ca. 1550–1080 BC) The paintings appear so fresh.
-End your day tour visit to Valley of Queens it’s a place. wife of Pharaohs was buried in ancient times.
-In ancient times. known as Ta-Set-Neferu, meaning ” place of Children of Pharaoh”. because along with Queens of 18th, 19th, and 20th dynasties (1550–1070 BCE) many princes’ daily rituals and provided offerings and prayers for the deceased nobility.valley located near the better known Valley of Kings, on the west bank of the Nile across from Thebes (modern Luxor). a barren area in the western hills chosen due to its relative isolation and proximity to the capital.
+it’s a place. wife of Pharaohs was buried in ancient times.
+In ancient times. known as Ta-Set-Neferu, meaning ” place of Children of Pharaoh”. because along with the Queens of the 18th, 19th, and 20th dynasties (1550–1070 BCE) many princes had daily rituals and provided offerings and prayers for the deceased nobility.valley located near the better-known Valley of Kings, on the west bank of the Nile across from Thebes (modern Luxor). a barren area in the western hills chosen due to its relative isolation and proximity to the capital.